3ofcoins/jetpack/README.md

 #### Running the Metadata Service

-The metadata service is provided as a separate binary, and it should run as the user created in the system preparation phase.
-If you are running Jetpack in-place, it is located in the `./bin` directory; if you install Jetpack system-wide, it is in the libexec directory (`/usr/local/libexec/jetpack/` by default).
-To run it, use `chroot` or `sudo` to drop privileges:
+To start the metadata service as a daemon, run `jetpack mds`.

-    # chroot -u _jetpack -g _jetpack / $LIBEXECDIR/mds
+You can also start the service in foreground logging to standard output, but you're going to need to use `sudo` or `su` to run it:

-    # sudo -H -u jetpack $LIBEXECDIR/mds
+    # sudo -H -u _jetpack $LIBEXECDIR/mds

 Building Images
 ---------------